TaxoPress/TaxoPress/readme.txt

 6. You also can suggest tags from lot's of service (local, tag the net, yahoo!)

 == Changelog ==
+* Version 1.7.1-rc1.1 : RC 1.1 (this version must be test !)
+	* Fix a bug with activation hook.
 * Version 1.7.1-rc1 : RC 1 (this version must be test !)
 	* Somes ajust for Wordpress 2.9
 	* Remove 99,99% notices PHP from ST